SoBatistaCyber-Dev/sobatistacyber-dev.github.io/index.md

 show_call_box: true
 ---

-# SoBatista - Cybersecurity consulting firm
+# SoBatista Consulting

-At SoBatistaCyber, we specialize in API security, penetration testing, and ethical hacking training.
+At SoBatista Consulting, we specialize in API & IoT penetration testing, and ethical hacking.
 Let’s make your digital world safer—one vulnerability at a time.